K-G-Witt/TAAPS/README.md

 Linkage was conducted via the Australian Institute of Health and Welfare (AIHW) using the National Linkage Map, with clerical review to ensure high-quality matching.

-A fuller [description of these data sources] as well as the [entity relationship diagram (ERD)](https://github.com/K-G-Witt/TAAPS/blob/main/TAAPS_EntityRelationshipDiagram.pdf) is provided within this repo.
+A fuller [description of these data sources] as well as the [entity relationship diagram (ERD)](https://github.com/K-G-Witt/TAAPS/blob/main/TAAPS_EntityRelationshipDiagram.pdf) between the data sources used in this project is provided within this repo.

 ### Packages:
 #### Research Question 1: Patterns of health services use in the year prior to, during, and following an episode of self-harm.